North Korea's economy: What's left for Trump to sanction?

 Oil supplies

-Foreign oil is crucial to North Korea's economy and military, and China is a big supplier of it.
+Foreign oil is crucial to North Korea's economy and military, and China is a big supplier.
 The U.S. wants that to stop.

 "That would be a pivotal step in the world's effort to stop this international pariah," Nikki Haley, the U.S. ambassador to the United Nations, said Wednesday.